 Given Liverpool’s total destruction of a side who began the weekend at the Premier League summit, talk of a four-horse race does not seem fanciful.

 Taking Jose Mourinho’s equine metaphors further, Arsenal looked the part only in the parade ring.
 They were barely out of the starting stalls before they should have been pulled up.

 What a statement of intent from Liverpool.
 What a chastening afternoon for Arsenal, who were so overwhelmed by the majesty of the home side’s attacking play that it felt they were lucky to escape Anfield with a scoreline that was not even more humiliating.

 “We played in slow motion,” lamented Arsene Wenger.
 The pace and intensity of a rampant Liverpool, exemplified by an exhilarating display from Raheem Sterling, simply blew Arsenal away.

 Per Mertesacker and company will have nightmares about how they were put to the sword during this lunchtime feast of attacking play.

 What an exciting team Rodgers is assembling.
-With old dog Steven Gerrard demonstrating he is capable of mastering the new trick of the quarter-back role, Jordan Henderson adding a subtle dimension to his all-action style and a front four of Luis Suarez, Daniel Sturridge, Philip Coutinho and Sterling as quick in the head as they are across the turf, the new-look Liverpool are producing the most majestic football seen in these parts for two decades.
+With old dog Steven Gerrard demonstrating that he is capable of mastering his new quarter-back role, Jordan Henderson adding a subtle dimension to his all-action style and a front four of Luis Suarez, Daniel Sturridge, Philip Coutinho and Sterling as quick in the head as they are across the turf, the new-look Liverpool are producing the most majestic football seen in these parts for two decades.

 Lethal on the counterattack and comfortable hoarding possession, they are capable of creating chances almost at will.
 It is no coincidence that Champions League rivals Tottenham, Everton and now Arsenal have been torn apart by Liverpool in the last two months, not to mention lesser lights Norwich City, West Ham and Stoke City.